 Sit or lie down, relax and imagine that what you want in your life has already happened, visualize it clearly and the feelings associated with it.

-Then place this image in a pink bubble, the colour associated with the heart, and let the bubble escape and float in the universe.
+Then place this image in a pink bubble, the color associated with the heart, and let the bubble escape and float in the universe.
 It symbolizes that you have let go and have confidence in the opportunities that life offers.

 This can be done once or daily with the same image.